R2Northstar/VerifiedMods/README.md

   * Ensure packages are automatically uploaded to Thunderstore
 * Manually download Thunderstore archive
 * Browse all code for malicious stuff
+* In JSON document update:
+  * Check Thunderstore prefix is correct
   * Compare checksum with the one included in the PR
 * Accept PR